Can Salt Water Pools Cause Ear Infections? Prevention Tips

 Weekly Chemical Balancing

 Test your complete chemical panel weekly, including CYA, TA, and salt levels.
-Saltwater pools consume alkalinity more rapidly than traditional pools due to the electrolytic process, so you'll likely need to add sodium bicarbonate regularly.
+Saltwater pools consume alkalinity more rapidly than traditional pools due to the high pH chlorine production at the generator cell, so you'll likely need to add sodium bicarbonate regularly.

-Clean your SWG cell monthly during peak season, or when calcium buildup becomes visible.
+Clean your SWG cell every 2-3 months during peak season, or when calcium buildup becomes visible.
 Scaling reduces chlorine production efficiency, leading to inadequate sanitization.

 Equipment Optimization